 Here’s the thing about Monty’s travel shows, it’s not all about gardening.
 Sure, you spend plenty of time looking at plants–and after a while, the formal gardens can start to look at lot alike–but it’s also about art, history, and food culture.

 I thought my favorite episode was going to be the one about French kitchen gardens.
 Normally, there’s nothing I love more than well-structured, beautiful patch of vegetables.
 But then Monty surprised me with a whole episode about visiting artists’ gardens.
 And then he hit Giverny to see Monet’s garden is April…and my jaw hit the ground.

 As I write this post, it’s snowing outside and it has been for most of the night.
 A couple of days ago I was out on the ice, walking around without a care in the world.
-It’s will be months because I can plant anything outside, so Then they’ll be potted, and since they’re succulents that are especially averse to over-watering, I won’t have anything to do again for months.
+It will be months before I can plant anything outside.
+Thank goodness for potted plants, and since they’re succulents that are especially averse to over-watering, I won’t have anything to do again for months.
 So I’ll head back to Netflix and rewatch some old episodes of Monty Don.
 Repeat until Spring.